-Just how healthy is the environment in your home?
-At the risk of sounding alarmist, most traditional home furnishings are made with unsustainable (and toxic) materials that may pose a risk to you, your family, and the environment.
+Most traditional home furnishings are made with unsustainable (and toxic) materials that may pose a risk to you, your family, and the environment.
+So if you do need to buy new furniture, this list of more sustainable furniture brands will help limit those risks.

-Shopping for eco-friendly furniture can feel overwhelming, not least because there are a ton of materials and finishes to consider—all with different environmental, social, and health-related impacts.
+Shopping for furniture can feel overwhelming, not least because there are a ton of styles, materials and finishes to consider but also because of the different environmental, social, and health-related impacts, including:

-It’s our goal to lighten the load by compiling this list of the best sustainable furniture companies for low-impact lounging and sustainable snoozing.
+It’s our goal to lighten the load by compiling this list of sustainable furniture companies for low-impact lounging and sustainable snoozing.
+We focused our search on brands who make high quality, durable furniture from responsibly sourced materials, such as FSC-certified wood or reclaimed timber; use low-VOC or VOC-free finishes; manufacture ethically and take extra steps to reduce their negative impact.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.